easchwar/explora/README.md

 [Details][phase-one]

-### Phase 2: Viewing Questions and Answers (~2 days)
+### Phase 2: Creating and Viewing Questions (~1 days)
-I will switch to API routes to serve questions/answer data as JSON, add Backbone models and collections to fetch data from those routes.
-By the end of this phase, users will be able to create and answer questions and view a question and its associated answers from a single page Backbone app.
+I will switch to API routes to serve question data as JSON, and add a Backbone model and collection to fetch data from those routes.
+By the end of this phase, users will be able to create and view questions from a single page Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Creating and Viewing Answers (~1-2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will update my API routes to include answers.
+These answers will be viewable as part of a composite view for each question.
+By the end of this phase, users will be able to create answers to specific questions and view answers to associated questions.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: User Feeds (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
+I'll start by adding a `feed` route that uses the `current_user`'s `followed_users` association to serve a list of questions ordered chronologically.
+On the Backbone side, I'll make a `FeedShow` view whose `questions` collection fetches from the new route.
 Ultimately, this will be the page users see after logging in.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching for Questions (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll need to add `search` routes to the Questions controller.
+On the Backbone side, there will be a `SearchResults` composite view has a `QuestionsIndex` subview.
+This view will be comprised of a normal `questions` collection, fetched from the `search` routes.

 [Details][phase-five]

+### Phase 6: Ranking Questions and Answers (~1-2 days)
+I'll add an upvote/downvote capability.
+Users will be able to vote on both questions and answers.
+This will eventually be the ranking system used to order questions on the user's feed and answers to questions.
+Will use polymorphic associations to keep the code DRY.

+[Details][phase-six]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
 - [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
+- [ ] Comments on Answers
-- [ ] Multiple sessions/session management
+- [ ] Tags for questions
 - [ ] User avatars
 - [ ] Typeahead search bar